 Their layout is not easily curved.
 Rather short sections of wood are cut on an angle to form a sectional bend vs a smooth radius.

 Wooden retaining walls have a lower initial cost, and are the smart investment if the retaining wall is not going to be around for ever.
-Plans to redevelop or change the landscaping in the near future make a wooden retaining wall a smart financial decision.
+Plans to redevelop or change the outdoor space and landscaping in the near future make a wood retaining wall a smart financial decision.

 However, if a wall is likely to be needed for the next few decades it may be foolish to save money upfront and pay double in the long run.
 These decisions should be weighed heavily if there is no clear winner in the beginning of your buying process.